aliaksandr-s/prototyping-with-clojure/tutorial/chapter-03/03-Choosing the stack.md

 ### Database

 Our app is relatively small and we don't have any special needs so we can probably use **postgreSQL**, **MongoDB** or any other popular solution.
-But we'll use
+But **Clojure** is so awesome and cool that we can even use it as a database.

 ### 3
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMDU3OTU4NDAsMTIyMzY4MDg0NCwtND
+eyJoaXN0b3J5IjpbLTQ4MTQxOTE0OCwxMjIzNjgwODQ0LC00Mz
-MyOTk0MTYyLC0xNDYzNzAwNDczLC0xMzQxNzg5Nzc0XX0=
+I5OTQxNjIsLTE0NjM3MDA0NzMsLTEzNDE3ODk3NzRdfQ==
 -->